Rectal Cancer Disappears After Experimental Use of Immunotherapy

 100% Remission of Rectal Cancer

-In every case, the rectal cancer disappeared after immunotherapy — without the need for the standard treatments of radiation, surgery, or chemotherapy — and the cancer has not returned in any of the patients, who have been cancer-free for up to two years.
+These same remarkable results would be repeated for all 42 people — and counting — in the MSK clinical trial.
+In every case, the rectal cancer disappeared after immunotherapy — without the need for the standard treatments of radiation, surgery, or chemotherapy.
+And the cancer has not returned in any of the patients, who have been cancer-free for up to four years.

 “It’s incredibly rewarding,” says Dr. Cercek, “to get these happy tears and happy emails from the patients in this study who finish treatment and realize, ‘Oh my God, I get to keep all my normal body functions that I feared I might lose to radiation or surgery.’ ”